NidhaanTandava/SanskritDrama/1 Intro.md

 *I spent my entire life in Megadhutha & Maga's Shishupala Vadha*

-So 14 gems of Sanskrit literature & their works were picked up for this course:
+So as it was impossible to cover the vast corpus of Sanskrit literature, 14 gems of Sanskrit literature & their works were picked up for this course:
 1. Bhasa
    * Panini (~5th Century BC) & Patanjali (~1st Century BC)
    * Patanjali refers to Panini, but not Bhasa